Hello-World-CS/Bear_Photo_Classifier/README.md

 * OpenCV-Python

 ### Outcome <a name="projectoutcome"></a>
 This program can be used to identify, count, and track wildlife.
 By identifying the animals that this AI spots, the program saves wildlife researchers a tremendous amount of time.
 Automating the collection of this highly valuable data will also allow for a broader collection.
 As researchers track the impacts of climate change and human intrusion on wildlife populations, this data becomes increasingly valuable.
-Having access to such data can also allow policymakers to make more informed decisions on conservation efforts.
+Having access to such data can also allow policy makers to make more informed decisions on conservation efforts.

 ### Key Learnings <a name="keylearnings"></a>
 * How to build and train a convolutional neural network